Leah Lyons: Club career

 Lyons' father Michael founded the Fermoy Lionesses and gave herself and her sister Adena scrum caps and a ball when they were just six but she started out playing in all-boys teams and didn't get to play on an all-girls' team until U13 level.

 She was a ball-girl in Thomond Park when Ireland played England there in the 2007 Women's Six Nations.

 She moved to Highfield RFC to play senior club rugby in 2013 and this resulted in her selection for her provincial side Munster Rugby since 2013.

 She worked full-time as a coach for Munster from 2017 to 2018.
-That contract ended in the summer of 2018 so, in a bid to get more experience as a player, she sent out emails to severalPremier 15s clubs, the top flight of English club rugby.
+That contract ended in the summer of 2018 so, in a bid to get more experience as a player, she sent out emails to several Premier 15s clubs, the top flight of English club rugby.
 Harlequins were first to get in touch and three days later she packed her car and headed to join the Surrey club.

 In 2019 she won a Premier 15s runner-up medal with Harlequins.

 She signed for Sale Sharks prior to the 2021 Premier 15s season.